How Many Sessions With a Clinical Psychologist Will I Need?

 Others may agree to a longer course of therapy from the outset, particularly where a specific therapeutic model is being used or where difficulties are more complex.
 In both cases, regular review points are an important part of the process.

-Does the type of therapy matter?
+Does the type of psychological therapy affect how many sessions I need?

 The therapeutic approach can also influence duration.
 Some models are more structured and time-limited.
 For example, Cognitive Analytic Therapy often involves an agreed number of sessions, commonly 8, 16, or 24, alongside a planned follow-up.